contivpp/contivpp-site/content/docs/architecture/contiv-vpp-arch.md

 ## Architecture

-contivpp.io consists of several components, each of them packed and shipped as a Docker container.
+Contiv-VPP consists of several components, each of them packed and shipped as a Docker container.
 Two of them deploy on Kubernetes master node only:

  - [Contiv KSR](#contiv-ksr)